kubocd/kubocd-doc/docs/user-guide/200-redis.md

 name: redis
 ......
 modules:
-  - name: redis
+  - name: noname
     ........
   - name: ui
     ..........
     dependsOn:
-      - redis
+      - noname
 ```

 The `dependsOn` attribute lists other module names that the current module depends on.
 These modules must belong to the same `Package`

-In this example, it ensures that the deployment of the `ui` module will wait until the deployment of the `redis` module is complete.
+In this example, it ensures that the deployment of the `ui` module will wait until the deployment of the `noname` module (redis itself) is complete.

 > This mechanism results in adding the `dependsOn` attribute to the Flux `HelmRelease` resource corresponding to the `ui` module.